bobelmasry/mathSolver/README.md

 Taking Images with Math Problems, detecting where the latex lies and using only the latexOCR for the Latex and pytesseract for the text.

+Output can be used to as input for various LLM's to get explanations and answers

 ## Screenshots